sayan-tan/playwright-api-automation/README.md

 ## 🔄 Continuous Integration

-This project is configured for CI using Github Actions.
+This project is configured for CI using GitHub Actions.
 Check the configurations in `.github/workflows/*.yml`.

-- `01_api_tests.yml`: This workflow executes tests in pre-defined environment PROD.
+- `01_api_tests.yml`: This workflow executes tests in a pre-defined environment PROD.
-- `02_api_tests_select_env.yml`: This workflow will first ask User to select the environment (DEV / Pre-PROD / PROD) for tests execution.
+- `02_api_tests_select_env.yml`: This workflow will first ask the User to select the environment (DEV / Pre-PROD / PROD) for test execution.

 ## 📊 Reporting

-Playwright HTML report (Logs are attached) is stored in the `playwright-report` directory.
+The Playwright HTML report (Logs are attached) is stored in the `playwright-report` directory.